 Does Wearing A Posture Brace Really Work?

-One thing important thing to understand is that your current posture is something you have developed over a long time.
+One important thing to understand is that your current posture is something you have developed over a long time.

 You didn’t get your rounded shoulders overnight.
 Similarly, you will not fix your rounded shoulders overnight.